bradchristie/taminations-flutter/assets/c1/cast_back.md

 ## Cross Cast Back

-From a couple facing out of a 2x2 formation: Starting in Tandem Couples, the lead dancers always do the call;
+From a couple facing out of a 2x2 formation: Starting in Tandem Couples, the Lead dancers always do the call;
 elsewhere, the dancers must be designated.
 The designated dancers [Trail Off](../a2/trail_off.md) and step forward to stand beside the other dancers.
 The others do not move.
 This call cannot be